 - A reasonable person can conclude that a condition is hazardous.
 This indicates that the owner should have known the condition could cause an accident.

 Even when one or more of these conditions is met, prevailing in a falling accident lawsuit can be difficult.
 Premises liability law is ambiguous, hinging on phrases like “unreasonable risk,” “reasonable care,” and “adequate warning.”

-For example, if a hazard cannot be corrected right away, a property owner may mitigate the hazard (and their liability) by posting adequate warning of the hazard’s existence.
-Adequate warning is one that enables a person to avoid the indicated harm.
+For example, if a hazard cannot be corrected right away, a property owner may mitigate the hazard (and their liability) by posting an adequate warning of the hazard’s existence.
+An adequate warning is one that enables a person to avoid the indicated harm.

 However, if an unsafe condition on the property is so obvious that a person could reasonably be expected to observe it, then the owner does not need to warn others about the danger.

 With more than two decades of experience handling these types of cases, our attorneys have dealt with a wide variety of accidents that led to serious falls.
 Some of the common causes of slips and trips include: